-There are many reasons for Northern Vietnam to be your destination of lifetime.
-With a wide range of diversity in landscape as well as in culture authenticity, Northern Vietnam has everything to offer in any time of year.
-Are you ready to discover the place known as destination for true travelers?
-We’ll show you all the best places to visit, things to do, accompanied with a comprehensive itinerary and detail map.
+There are many reasons for Northern Vietnam to be your destination of a lifetime.
+With a wide range of diversity in the landscape as well as in culture authenticity, Northern Vietnam has everything to offer in any time of year.
+Are you ready to discover the place known as a destination for true travelers?
+We’ll show you all the best places to visit, things to do, accompanied by a comprehensive itinerary and detail map.

 Northern Vietnam Overview

-- North Vietnam is home to second largest river delta in Vietnam which is also the most important region in terms of culture – Red River Delta.
+- North Vietnam is home to the second-largest river delta in Vietnam which is also the most important region in terms of culture – Red River Delta.

 - Northern Vietnam is also the place where the highest peak in Indochina – Fansipan is located.

 - A two-time world natural heritage protected by UNESCO belongs to Northern Vietnam – Halong Bay.

 - This the only region in Vietnam that has 4 distinctive seasons in a year with a cold winter.